A Few Comments on Classical Electrodynamics: 3. Equivalence of the Schwarzschild and the Kruskal-Szekers Coordinate System and Analytic Continuation

 The ill-behavednes of the Schwarzschild coordinates is not a coordinate singularity like that of the spherical polar coordinate system where the azimuthal angular coordinate $\phi$ become ambiguous at the poles.
 All the ill-behavednes of the Schwarzschild coordinates at the horizon originate from that of the space-time metric.
 The curvature scalars calculated from the metric are well-behaved at the horizon unlike $r = 0$ where the curvature scalars diverge.
 For ordinary stars this metric singularity at $r = 2M$ is irrelevant as it is inside the star and the Schwarzschild solution is not valid in the matter filled interiors.
 However it is well-known that sufficiently massive stars can undergo gravitational collapse to form black holes and the metric singularity at the horizon is important.
 Several coordinate systems had been introduced to remove the metric singularity and to extend the Schwarzschild space-time where the Schwarzschild coordinate system is referred to covering a proper submanifold of the extended space-time.
 The metric in these extended coordinate systems are well-defined every where apart from the space-time singularity.
 The most well-known extension is the Kruskal-Szekers coordinate system.
 In this article we perform a comparative study of these two coordinate systems and show that they are not diffeomorphically equivalent.

-In this section we will follow the abstract index convention of Wald [3] and extend its significance in Appendix:A.
+In this section we will follow the abstract index convention of Wald [17].
 According to the theory of relativity if $\phi : M \rightarrow M$ is diffeomorphism then $(M, g_{ab})$ and $(M, \phi^* g_{ab})$ represent the same physical space-time.
 Let a coordinate system ${x^\mu}$ cover a neighborhood $U$ of a point $p$ and a coordinate system ${y^\nu}$ cover a neighborhood $V$ of the point $\phi(p)$.
 Now we may use $\phi$ to define a new coordinate system ${{x'}^\mu}$ in a neighborhood $O = {\phi^{-1}}[V]$ by setting ${{x'}^\mu} = y^\mu [\phi (q)]$ for $q$ belonging to $O$.
 We may then take the point of view as $\phi$ leaving $p$ and all tensors at $p$ unchanged but inducing the coordinate transformation ${x^\mu} \rightarrow {{x'}^\mu}$.
-For $\phi$ to be a diffeomorphism ${{\partial {{x'}^\mu}} \over{\partial x^\nu}}$ should be non-singular [3,15].
+For $\phi$ to be a diffeomorphism ${{\partial {{x'}^\mu}} \over{\partial x^\nu}}$ should be non-singular [17,18].
 According to this point of view two coordinate system covering a space-time can be taken to be equivalent if the corresponding transformation coefficients are not singular in their common domain of definition otherwise an arbitrary smooth function defined in one coordinate system may not remain smooth in the other coordinate system.

 To extend the Schwarzschild coordinate system one considers the two dimensional $r-t$ part:

 \be ds^2 = -(1 - 2M/r) dt^2 + (1 - 2M/r)^{-1} dr^2 \ee

 The Regge-Wheeler coordinate system is defined through the null-geodesics and is given by: